minupilvankar/COMBINEDglucoseRASpodocytesACEInhibPKPD/README.md

 * NormalCurvefitGlucoseDynamics.m.
  Polyfit to representative normal and diabetic subject glucose dynamic profiles.

+### Generating plots
+* script_generate_plots.m
+Runs the local and systemic RAS model files to generate plots in the paper.
+Takes in figure number as an input (3-10) corresponding th the figure numbers in the paper.

+* .mat files.
+   Needed to run the programs to pass data, parameters, and calculated values.

 (c) Minu R. Pilvankar, Hui Ling Yong, and Ashlee N. Ford Versypt, 2018